Chills16/MusicLibraryAPI/README.md

 Replace MusicLibraryAPI-1.0-SNAPSHOT.jar with your generated JAR file name.

 ## Configuration
 Before running the application, make sure to configure the Spotify API credentials.
 Place your clientId and clientSecret in the config.properties file located under src/main/resources.
-This file should not be pushed to public repositories to keep your credentials secure.
+This file should not be pushed to public repositories to keep your credentials secure, although, there are my personal credentials present for a small period, for academic purposes.

 ## Contribution
 Contributions to the MusicLibraryAPI are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.